guojun-wu/ICU/README.md

 - [Flickr30k](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset)
 - [MaRVL](https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP3/42VZ4P)

-For XVNLI, we only need part of the images in Flickr30k, the id of the images can be found in text data files.
+For XVNLI, we only need part of the images in Flickr30k, the id of the corresponding images can be found in text data files.

 # Image Captioning
 We recommend using OFA with huggingface or ModelScope.